What is muscle pain?

 Can we help with your muscle pain?

-Our Osteopaths are very experienced in the treatment and rehabilitation of all muscle related problems.
-We regularly treat elite athletes, dancers, keep fitters, keen gardeners, pregnant ladies and new mums.
+Our Osteopaths are very experienced in the treatment and rehabilitation of all muscle-related problems.
+We regularly treat elite athletes, dancers, keep fitters, office workers, new mums and more.
 Our treatments are very effective as we have a hands-on approach and directly treat the muscles themselves.

 Our practitioners will advise you as to the level of exercise and training your body will be able to cope with whilst you are recovering from your injury.
 Advice will also be given if any changes are needed in the way you work or train.